roland-valdez/roland-valdez/README.md

 #### I'm a developer currently working on learning the nuances of Java and Web Development.
 ![I'm a developer currently working on learning the nuances of Java and Web Development.](https://images.pexels.com/photos/705164/computer-laptop-work-place-camera-705164.jpeg?cs=srgb&dl=pexels-skitterphoto-705164.jpg&fm=jpg)

 I started out programming in Visual Basic back in the day.
-Eventually ended up learning C++ other things like assembly language before my career took me in a different path.
-I decided to make a foray back into programming by starting learning C# and from there made the commitment to working on a web development path.
+Eventually ended up learning C++ and other things like assembly language before my career took me in a different path.
+I decided to make a foray back into programming by starting to learn C# and from there made the commitment to working on a web development path.

 <h3 align="left">Languages and Tools:</h3>